edgarsmdn/SolvSelect_GHGNN/README.md

 # Solvent pre-selection for extractive distillation

-This repo contains the code used in the paper Solvent pre-selection for extractive distillation using Gibbs-Helmholtz Graph Neural Networks submitted to [ESCAPE-33](https://escape33-ath.gr/).
+This repo contains the code used in the paper Solvent pre-selection for extractive distillation using the [Gibbs-Helmholtz Graph Neural Network](https://doi.org/10.1039/D2DD00142J) submitted to [ESCAPE-33](https://escape33-ath.gr/).
 This work uses the version v2.0.0 of GH-GNN.

 To cite this work use: